The physical benefits of meditation that most of us know about are stress-relief and anxiety from daily living.

 2 – ‘Meditation’ Can Be Better Than ‘Medication’ for Chronic Pain

 The Journal of Neuroscience reports on a study that shows you can save major money on prescription drug costs, while simultaneously relieving pain more effectively, with meditation.
 Pills often have bothersome and debilitating side-effects.
-This is not true with meditation, that proved more effective than pain medication for chronic pain relief in that study.
+This is not true with meditation, which proved more effective than pain medication for chronic pain relief in that study.

 3 – Irritable Bowel Syndrome (IBS) Relief

 IBS can be frustrating, inconvenient, painful and embarrassing.
 The answer may just be to meditate on a regular basis.
 Research in one study shows an 8-week practice of mindfulness for stress-relief reduced IBS symptoms by an impressive 26.4%.

 4 – Meditation Actually Boosts Your Immune System

 Your immune system is the complex group of processes in your body that fights infection and disease.
 Stress and anxiety play havoc with your immune system, and this means you’re more likely to become sick or ill from any cause.
 Meditating regularly slows the production of stress hormones like cortisol which naturally damage your immune system.

 Researchers are still not sure why this happens.
 However, there is an undeniably correlated presence of notably higher fertility rates in women who meditate regularly, than in those who do not.

 Although there is no universal scientific agreement on the physical benefits of meditation of relaxation and meditation, anyone who has used the simple and powerful techniques thinks the same thing.
 The benefits are real!